-The violations of ii) and iii) in Proposition 8 arise only when $\phi$ is high and $\sigma$ , while greater than $\phi$ , is relatively low.
-Such combinations of parameters allow $q_N$ to be relatively high without violating (5).
-It then becomes possible that $\frac{d\Omega_2}{d\sigma_w} > 0$ because more is produced when employees with mixed signals switch to type N firms when they draw offers whose value is between $w_2^0$ and $w_2^1$ .
+The violations of ii and iii in proposition 8 arise only when φ is high and σ , while greater than φ , is relatively low.
+Such combinations of parameters allow q_N to be relatively high without violating (5).
+It then becomes possible that $d\Omega_2/d\sigma_w > 0$, because more is produced when employees with mixed signals switch to type N firms when they draw offers whose value is between w_2° and w_2° .

-That there is a broad range of parameters for which $\frac{d\Omega_2}{d\sigma_w} < 0$ is not unexpected.
-Since firms pay workers less than their marginal products, it is not too surprising that the average of $w_1^0$ and $w_1^1$ can be below the expected marginal product of a worker with mixed signals.
-Increases in $\sigma_w$ then lower $\Omega_2$ in the uniform case.
+That there is a broad range of parameters for which $d\Omega_2/d\sigma_w > 0$ is not unexpected.
+Since firms pay workers less than their marginal products, it is not too surprising that the average of w_1^0 and w_1^1 can be below the expected marginal product of a worker with mixed signals.
+Increases in σ_w then lower Ω_2 in the uniform case.
 This conclusion can be overturned if productivity in sector N is sufficiently high, because the monopsony distortion is lower in this case.
-Faced with employees whose productivity in sector N is high, firms of type Sraise wages and thereby reduce the extent to which productivity in sector S exceeds wages.
-Still, because productivity is always at least somewhat greater than wages, the range of parameters such that $\frac{d\Omega_2}{d\sigma_w} > 0$ is relatively small.
+Faced with employees whose productivity in sector N is high, firms of type S raise wages and thereby reduce the extent to which productivity in sector S exceeds wages.
+Still, because productivity is always at least somewhat greater than wages, the range of parameters such that $d\Omega_2/d\sigma_w > 0$ is relatively small.

-To summarize the results of this section, increases in $\sigma_w$ have the potential to lower output in both periods both because they reduce the most productive attachments in period 1 and because they reduce the extent to which individuals who either get or would have gotten mixed signals work in type S firms in the second period.
-If (30) and any of the three conditions in Proposition 8 hold, aggregate output actually falls in both periods.
-This is the case for a broad range of parameters, including for example, setting $q_S$ , $q_N$ , v and h equal 1 while $\phi = .7$ and $\sigma = .9$ .
-When v is increased beyond about 1.6, (30) ceases to hold and $\Omega_1$ rises with $\sigma_w$ .
+To summarize the results of this section, increases in σ_w have the potential to lower output in both periods, both because they reduce the most productive attachments in period 1 and because they reduce the extent to which individuals who either get or would have gotten mixed signals work in type S firms in the second period.
+If (30) and any of the three conditions in proposition 8 hold, aggregate output actually falls in both periods.
+This is the case for a broad range of parameters including, for example, setting q_s , q_N , v, and h equal one, while $\phi = .7$ and $\sigma =$.9.
+When v is increased beyond about 1.6, (30) ceases to hold, and Ω_1 rises with σ_w .
 Another method for violating (30) is to raise h.
-By raising h to 4, keeping $q_S$ and $q_N$ equal to 1, and setting $\sigma$ , $\phi$ and v to .9, .89 and .462 respectively, the gains in $\Omega_1$ from raising $\sigma_w$ exceed the losses in $\Omega_2$ .
+By raising h to 4, keeping q_s and q_N equal to 1, and setting σ , φ , and v to .9, .89, and .462, respectively, the gains in Ω_1 from raising σ_w exceed the losses in Ω_2 .

-It is also straightforward to find numerical values such that all the conditions of proposition 8 are violated and $\Omega_2$ rises with $\sigma_w$ .
-However, because this occurs only when $\delta^0$ is close to zero, h must be small to ensure that the first inequality of (31) holds.
-In my numerical experiments these low values of h made it impossible to violate (30).
-I was unable to find parameters for which output falls in both periods.
+It is also straightforward to find numerical values such that all the conditions of proposition 8 are violated and Ω_2 rises with σ{w} .
+However, because this occurs only when δ° is close to zero, h must be small to ensure that the first inequality of (31) holds.
+In my numerical experiments, these low values of h made it impossible to violate (30).
+I was unable to find parameters for which output rises in both periods.

-3 Empirical Relevance
+III.
+Empirical Relevance